Richard Riot Jaem

-Dato' Sri Richard Riot anak Jaem (born 1 December 1951) is a Malaysian politician who has served as Special Envoy of the Prime Minister to East Asia in the Perikatan Nasional (PN) and Barisan Nasional (BN) administrations under Prime Ministers Muhyiddin Yassin and Ismail Sabri Yaakob since May 2020 and Member of Parliament (MP) for Serian since October 1990.
-He served as Minister of Human Resources and Deputy Minister of Foreign Affairs in the BN administration under former Prime Minister Najib Razak and former Minister Anifah Aman from June 2010 to May 2018.
-He is a member of the Sarawak United People's Party (SUPP), a component party of the Gabungan Parti Sarawak (GPS) coalition.
-He has also served Deputy President of SUPP since December 2011 and Chairman of the Sarawak Rivers Board (SRB).
+Richard Riot anak Jaem (born 1 December 1951) is a Malaysian politician who served as the Special Envoy of the Prime Minister to East Asia from 2020 until 2022.
+A deputy president of Sarawak United Peoples' Party (SUPP), he represented Serian in the Parliament of Malaysia since 1990.

+Born in Serian.
+He previously was the Minister of Human Resources and Deputy Minister of Foreign Affairs under former Prime Minister Najib Razak and former Minister Anifah Aman from 2010 to 2018.
+He has also served the Chairman of the Sarawak Rivers Board (SRB).

 Political career

 Party posts

 During SUPP's triennial assembly in 2011, Riot was elected as the party's first non-Chinese deputy president.

 Parliamentary career

 Riot first contested and won the Serian parliamentary seat in 1990 as an independent candidate.
-He was later re-elected for six consecutive terms beginning in 1995, all on a National Front (BN) ticket.
+He was later re-elected for six consecutive terms beginning in 1995, all on a Barisan Nasional ticket.